spaceFlow-US/.github/profile/README.md

 Note: This design document provides a high-level overview of the room tour experience.
 Implementation details, technical specifications, and security measures should be further defined during the development process.

+## Q&A
+Q: Why do you ask tenants to use their phones for a video tour instead of installing a camera in the room?

+A: There are several reasons for this approach.
+Firstly, having a camera in the room can make tenants feel insecure, a feeling that might persist during their stay.
+Using their phones, tenants can choose specific areas to focus on, and later compare these with other videos.
+This method also avoids the need for landlords to install additional equipment.
+Most importantly, it helps tenants feel safer and more in control of their privacy.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)